The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Colombia: Eric Sheets of Latin

 Regular tours of the Panama Canal limit you to time on the water and at a few visitors’ centers.
 Eric’s V.I.P. tour gets you into the buildings that house the machinery that runs the locks and the engineers who manage them.
 You can speak to these experts and get a sense of how the Canal was developed to allow gigantic ships to traverse from one ocean to another.

 How to spend a lazy Sunday

 Stroll along the bay on Panama City’s Malecón, or La Cinta Costanera.
-One lane is closed on Sunday afternoons for locals to come to bike, run, or walk on Sunday afternoons.
+One lane is closed on Sunday afternoons for locals to come to bike, run, or walk.
 The government has invested heavily to beautify this area, and it shows.

 Where to Stay and What to Eat

 Best-value splurge hotels

 Panama City has a glut of characterless business hotels; the American Trade Hotel is a break from the norm, a boutique property located in the colonial town near the charming Plaza Tomás Herrera and right next door to the best jazz bar in the city (Wynton Marsalis has played there).
 When Eric’s travelers book the most basic Cuarto Chico room, he can usually get them an upgrade to a Cuarto room, or even higher.